Lake Billy Chinook: Description

 The Deschutes and Crooked River branches of the lake are within the boundaries of The Cove Palisades State Park.
 The south shores of the Metolius River are public lands administered by the Bureau of Land Management and the United States Forest Service, while the north shores are part of the Warm Springs Indian Reservation.
 Along with the Island peninsula, there is one island in the lake named Chinook Island.

 Lake Billy Chinook is a very popular recreational lake in Central Oregon for water skiing, sailing, jet skiing and boating.
 There are four boat launches around the lake, as well a marina and café on the east shore named the Cove Palisades Resort, which also offers rentals of houseboats and various other watercraft.

 Southwest of the lake is Lake Billy Chinook Airport, a small, privately owned, public use airport.

 Fishing

 Lake Billy Chinook offers fishing for brown trout, smallmouth bass, rainbow trout, and Kokanee, a land-locked salmon.
 The lake is also one of the few bodies of water in the United States where bull trout, a threatened species that thrives in Lake Billy Chinook, can be legally fished.
+The state record bull trout, weighing 23 lbs., 2 ounces was harvested from Lake Billy Chinook in 1989, though a much larger specimen thought to potentially be a world record catch was caught and released by an angler in 2023.

 As of 2014, the Metolius arm of the lake is closed to fishing, without a tribal permit.